 The National Informatics Centre, which provides a uniformly poor quality e-governance service to India will be wound up.
 E-governance will be outsourced to competent world-best IT sector Indian companies, so we allow citizens to hold governments to account in every way, and also receive all services they need in a flawless manner.

-All regulation to sunset every 10 years
+Regulation to sunset every 10 years, and legislation every 30 years

-Commencing 2015, all regulation will be allocated a sunset date when it will come to an end.
+We will ensure a sunset requirement to force reconsideration of out-of-date regulations.
+All legislation would sunset sunset after a period of 30 years.
+All regulation (subordinate rules) will be allocated a 10 year sunset date when it will come to an end.
 This will require any necessary regulation to be remade.
 To ensure that this does not create a situation of uncertainty and lawlessness, this will be phased in for all existing regulation.

 Reducing regulation to a total of 10,000 pages

 Today regulation with legislation and its associated amendments, rules, bylaws, ordinances and notifications are scattered.
 Not even experts are in a position to authoritatively say what a legal position is.
 The citizen lives in a state of uncertainty and is often subjected to extortion, blackmail and litigation by a whimsical bureaucracy and legal system.